Flock of Doves in a Field Banner image

 WESTERN KENTUCKY

-Ballard Wildlife Management Area (WMA), four fields: Travel U.S. 60 west from Paducah about 16 miles then right onto KY 310.
-Travel about 6 miles to the stop sign and cross KY 358, continuing on KY 310 to the stop sign at KY 1105 onto Mitchell Lake Rd (Turner Landing Rd.) then travel about 1 mile.
+Ballard Wildlife Management Area (WMA): Five Fields.
+Travel U.S. 60 west from Paducah about 16 miles then right onto KY 310.
+Travel about 6 miles to stop sign and cross KY 358, continuing on KY 310 to stop sign at KY 1105.
+Cross KY 1105 onto Mitchell Lake Rd.
+(Turner Landing Rd.) then travel about 1 mile.
 Go through the gate at Oscar.
-Field 1 is a wheat/sunflower field on the right.
-Field 2 is a milo field on your left after entering the gate.
+Field 1 is a sunflower field on the right.
+Field 2 is a milo field on your left after entering the gate turn left 0.2 miles on right.
 Field 3 is a sunflower field next to the grain bins.
-Travel past Field 1, crossing Mitchell Lake Dam, Field 4 is a wheat field on the left.
+Travel past Field 1, crossing Mitchell Lake levee to crossroads, turn left, Field 4 is wheat/oat fields on both sides of the road or turn right, Field 5 is an oat field 0.5 miles on the right.
 Signs will be posted for all fields.
-U.S. Fish & Wildlife Service (USFWS)-approved, non-toxic shot only for all fields.
+U.S. Fish & Wildlife Service (USFWS)-approved, non-toxic shot only for all field.

-Doug Travis WMA: 1 field, 10 acres in sunflowers.
+Doug Travis WMA: One field, ten acres in sunflowers.
 From Bardwell, take KY 123 west to Berkley, then turn right on Fish Lake Road for 5.3 miles.
 Turn right onto gravel WMA road for 0.3 miles.
 Field is on the right.
 U.S. Fish & Wildlife Service (USFWS)-approved, non-toxic shot only.

 West Kentucky WMA: